Learn more about the Resting Heart Rate (RHR) measurements taken by the Oura Ring.

 How Oura Measures Resting Heart Rate

-Oura monitors your RHR by detecting changes in your blood pulse volume through infrared PPG sensors found inside your ring.
+Oura monitors your RHR by detecting changes in your blood pulse volume through infrared photoplethysmography (PPG) sensors found inside your ring.

 Each time that your heart beats, blood is pumped out to the arteries located in your hands and fingers.
 The PPG sensors are able to detect these changes in blood flow and volume using light reflection.
 Each pulse causes the arteries in your finger to alternate between swelling and contracting.
 By shining a light on your skin, changes in light reflected back from the wavering volume of red blood cells in your arteries are accounted for.
 From here, PPG can represent these blood flow changes through a visual waveform that represents the activity of your heart.